hanabi/hanabi.github.io/misc/deleted-conventions.md

   - Thus, this must be a _Disease Clandestine Finesse_.
 In other words, Alice told him that his 2 was playable right now, and no-one else has blind-played any 1s, so Bob must continue to blind-play cards until his 2 is playable.
   - Bob blind-plays his slot 3 card and it successfully plays as the blue 1.
   - Bob knows that his 2 must be the blue 2 to connect to the blue 1.

+### The Black Save Bluff

+- Normally, if a black 1 is on chop, it is clued with number 1 instead of black.
+This is because a black color clue would make it look like a _Save Clue_ on either black 3 or black 4, and then it would sit there, not being played.
+- Furthermore, if a black 1 is on chop and it was clued as black **and** the clue touched other new black cards in the hand, then the clue could also be a _Save Clue_ on black 2 (as per the _Save Clue_ rules outlined in the _Black 2 Saves_ section).
+- Thus, if another player intentionally clues a black 1 on chop with a black color clue **and** it touched other new black cards, this would be quite strange, as it would not get the black 1 to play, so they must be trying to communicate something extra.
+- This is a sneaky signal that the next player has a playable card on their _Finesse Position_.
+By blind-playing it, they can show that a _Bluff_ is happening.
+- In a normal _Bluff_, the player receiving the clue would think that it is a one-away from playable card.
+In this case, if it was a normal _Bluff_, they would think that they have the black 2.
+- However, as noted above, in this situation black 2's on chop are allowed to be touched as a _Save Clue_.
+So, touching a black 2 in this way would **not** cause a blind-play.
+Thus, by convention, the card should be black 1, and they can play it.
+- It is also possible to use this convention to perform a _Black Save Bluff_ on cards other than the black 1.
+For example, in a 3-player game:
+  - All of the 1's are played on the stacks.
+  - Cathy has a black 3 on slot 3 and a black 2 on slot 5.
+(The black 2 is on chop.)
+  - Cathy has no other 2's in her hand, so a number 2 clue is available for Alice to use and would clearly communicate a _Play Clue_ on the black 2 (since all of the 2's are currently playable).
+  - Alice clues black to Cathy.
+  - Bob knows that this will be treated as either a black 3 or a black 4 save, and the black 2 will never play.
+  - Bob also sees that there is nothing special going on.
+  - There must be a reason for this bad clue, so Bob knows that this is the _Black Save Bluff_, and he blind-plays his slot 1.
+It is a red 2.
+  - Cathy knows that Alice's black clue touched two new cards, it is a legal save on any black cards in the game, which means that Bob should never have blind-played anything.
+  - Thus, Cathy knows that it was a _Black Save Bluff_ and she has exactly black 2 on her slot 5.
+Cathy plays black 2.